11 ways to teach kids about money this summer

 10. CONTINUE THE LEMONADE STAND REVOLUTION

-Following the story of the poor girl who got fined in East London in the UK, over judicious council officers should now be aware that there’s nothing wrong with kids running Lemonade Stands - in fact, it’s a great education exercise for them.
+Lemonade Stands are a great educational exercise for the kids.
 From budgeting what it will cost to make up the lemonade, to getting a cash float or accepting payments to working out their pricing for a healthy margin, its financial education in a iced jug.
 There’s plenty more festivals and events all over the country that you can still take advantage of with their hordes of thirsty visitors.

 11. INDULGE THEIR INNER ENTREPRENEUR